ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/structured-types.md

 window.
 This program currently has several `TODO` markers asking you to add source code from the text book to provide an implementation of a function with the following signature: `def compute_intersection(tuple_one: Tuple[Any, ...],
 tuple_two: Tuple[Any, ...]) -> Tuple[Any, ...]`.
-Once you have added all of the
+Once you have added the
 required source code your program should produce the following output.
-Can you explain why different calls to `compute_intersection` yield an output that contains the same elements but in a different order?
+Can you explain why different calls to `compute_intersection` yield output with the same elements but in a different order?

 ```
 The first tuple: (1, 'a', 2)